saeedkolivand/DOM-Pig-Game/README.md

-Project Name: Albums
+Project Name: DOM Pig game
 Description:
-A sample project which is created through tutorial and practicing.
+A tiny game which is created through tutorial cources for JavaScript